tsatsulya/computational_math/lab1/README.md

-# Report of 1st Laboratory.
+# Report of 1st Laboratory

 ## Methodology